General Summer College Questions

 What if a student needs medical attention?

 The health and well-being of our students is of utmost importance.
 Summer College students in need of routine healthcare have access to SU Health Services in the same way as matriculated SU students.
 In addition to SU Health Services, there are several hospitals within a few blocks of campus.
 SUA (Syracuse University Ambulance) service provides medical transport when needed during the day.
 The University has an established relationship with Rural-Metro (Ambulatory Service) for evening and overnight hours.
 DPS (Department of Public Safety) is also used in conjunction with picking up students from the hospital after they have been discharged.
-For routine first aid, it is the policy of ORL (Office of Residence Life) to call DPS for all medical situations.
+For routine first aid, it is the policy of OSL (Office of Student Living) to call DPS for all medical situations.
 Therefore, medically trained professionals attend to all situations potentially requiring medical treatment.
 For more information on the health and safety of students in Summer College, view the Health and Safety page.

 What if a student has a disability?

 Syracuse University welcomes people with disabilities and we are committed to providing all students with equal access to the educational experience.
 The SU Office of Disability Services coordinates a wide array of support services for students with documented disabilities.
-The Summer College office will be happy to assist students in contacting this office or students may make connect with them directly in person at 804 University Avenue, Room 309 or by phone: 315.443.4498 (Voice), 315.443.1371 (TDD).
+The Summer College office will be happy to assist students in contacting this office or students may connect with them directly in person at 804 University Avenue, Room 309 or by phone: 315.443.4498 (Voice), 315.443.1371 (TDD).
 For more information on disability and other academic resources, view the Academic Support page.

 What if a student needs academic help?